Historic Montana Barn: Outside

 Concert Grade Meyer Sound System

-This Historic Montana barn lives close to our hearts.
-Poindexter’s has been evolving and adjusting the sound, video and control systems at this ranch for 19 years.
-The owners are very passionate about music, and they’ve pushed us to learn and be creative.
-This may be the only residence to have a concert grade Meyer line array system.
-A set of large Meyer subwoofers hidden in the rock work at the base of the deck bolster the low frequency sound.
+This property is a sonic amusement park that provides several wild auditory thrills.
+This Historic Montana Barn lives close to our hearts, Poindexter’s has been tinkering and adjusting the sound, video and control systems for 18+ years.
+The owners are darn passionate about music.
+A concert grade Meyer line array sound system was engineered to handle the prevailing wind.
+A set of “stadium grade” subwoofers hidden in the rock work at the base of the deck bolster the low frequency sound.

-This barn’s sound system images really well from 40 to 80 meters out from the barn.
-It can deliver clean, audiophile sound quality at rock concert volume levels all day and night if needed.
-It’s an exciting and jaw dropping experience to hear this system.
-It is also audible from 2+ miles away dependent upon weather conditions.
-Montana receives extreme weather, and this system has withstood the test of time, wind, hail, rain, and snow for 19 years with only one or two minor fixes- a testament to the quality of Meyer Sound equipment.
+This barn’s sound system images amazingly really well from about 40 to 80 meters out from the building.
+The system wobbles knees delivering clean, crisp audiophile sound quality at rock concert sound levels all day and night if called upon.
+It’s an experience to hear the system in the natural beauty of this property.
+When turned up to 11 the system is audible from about miles away depending upon the weather conditions.
+Montana receives extreme weather, the system has withstood the test of hail, wind, rain and snow for 13 years with only two minor fixes.
+A testament to the design and build quality of Meyer Sound equipment.

-The banner photo at the top of this page shows the barn’s first generation sound system installed in 2002.
-This system featured a set of “point source” traditional speakers and a pair of passive subwoofers placed in “dog houses” out in the yard.
-We updated the system to the current Meyer Sound self powered MICA line array in 2005.
+The barn’s first generation sound system installed in 2002 was repurposed to another area on the property, it still functions perfectly.
+The first system featured a set of “point source” traditional speakers and a pair of subwoofers, all passive.
+We updated the system in 2005 to the current Meyer Sound self powered MICA line array.
+We were told that this was the first weatherized MICA system installed anywhere.

-The 2nd generation Meyer system was installed as streaming music services were still evolving.
-The system is controlled via an Apple iPad linked to a Crestron Control System and a Sonos Connect that calls up uncompressed audio files from Deezer and Tidal.
-Additional audio input provisions were also provided on the side of the barn.
-This allows a mixing board to plug into the sound system for a live band, or outdoor movie.
+This 2nd generation outdoor system was installed before streaming music services came of age.
+The current system is controlled via an Apple iPad linked to a Crestron Control System, using a Sonos Connect that calls up uncompressed audio files from Deezer and Tidal that are piped through a high quality DtoA converter.
+Additional audio input provisions were provided on the side of the barn allowing a mixing board to patch into the sound system.
+Should the clients ask a DJ, live band or plan a last minute outdoor movie night, we’re ready.